-Guernsey Harbours acts as the Coastguard for Bailiwick of Guernsey waters providing search and rescue co-ordination and maritime information through Guernsey Coastguard on VHF Channels 16 and 20.
+Guernsey Harbours staff also act as the Coastguard for Bailiwick of Guernsey waters providing search and rescue co-ordination and maritime information through Guernsey Coastguard on VHF Channels 16 and 20.
 A continuous watch is kept on these Channels.

 Search and Rescue assets

-In Guernsey the RNLI operates an all-weather Severn Class lifeboat from St Peter Port.
+In Guernsey the RNLI operates an all-weather Severn Class lifeboat and an Atlantic 85 inshore lifeboat from St Peter Port.
 In Alderney the RNLI has an all-weather Trent Class lifeboat based at Braye Harbour.
 St John Guernsey operate a marine ambulance from St Peter Port and a cliff rescue service.
 A hyperbaric chamber is available at the Princess Elizabeth Hospital in Guernsey.

-The French and UK Coastguard services also make their assets available for use in the Channel Islands area if requested.
+The French and UK HM Coastguard services also make their sea or air assets available for use in the Channel Islands area if requested.

 Need to know